 - 3. A minor can only be included in the curriculum when it is fully completed. - 4.
-Exemption for or an alternative content of (parts of) a minor is only possible after prior approval by the Examination Board.
-Combining parts of different minors also requires prior approval by the Examination Board. - 5.
+Exemption for or an alternative content of (parts of) a minor is only possible after prior approval by the Examination Board. - 5.
 Exemption is possible on the basis of a completed Bachelor's degree (academic or in applied sciences (HBO)) or academic Master's degree.
 In the case of exemption on the basis of a Bachelor's degree, a minor of at least 30 ECTS must have been completed within this Bachelor's programme by means of courses completed with a passing grade. - 6.
 Internships cannot be used as a basis for exemption for (part of) the minor.
 However, an internship can be included extracurricularly for a maximum of 6 ECTS.
 Further rules regarding internships are included in the Internship Manual.